mohaEs/PyVisualField/readme_Installation.md

 ## 1- verify the R and rpy2 installation
 This package needs R >= 4.1.1 and rpy2 >= 3.4.5 to be installed and work fine. </br>
 After your prefered installation approach, use the _test_rpy2.py_ to verify that your installation works.
-If you recieved error: "R_HOME must be set in the environment or Registry", you need to fix it first (see the section 2 or 3 of the readme).
+If you recieved error: "R_HOME must be set in the environment or Registry", you need to fix it first (see the [section 2](R_HOME) of the readme).

 ## 2- install R packages
 use _install_R_packages.py_ to install required R packages.